Apocryphon-X/IString/README.md

 # IString

-Made with ❤️ by @Apocryphon-X. Tested on Valgrind and other memory checks.
+Made with ❤️ by @Apocryphon-X. Tested on Valgrind to avoid memory leaks.

 ## Example: